 Betting limits do vary considerably but most casinos offer both high and low stakes games, which make the European Blackjack game perfect for both the new online casino player and the more experienced one high roller.

-How to Play European Blackjack
+How Do You Play European Blackjack?

 After you decide on your wager amount and have been dealt your first two cards you have two options – Hit or Stand.
 To Hit is to request another card from the dealer in order to improve your total – you can continue Hitting until you are happy with your hand.
 To Stand is to take no further cards and play this hand against the dealer